Basketball in Greece: Arenas

 The first professional basketball indoor arena in the country was opened in 1959, in Athens.
-Located at the Apostolos Nikolaidis Stadium, the Pavlos and Thanasis Giannakopoulos Indoor Hall holds 1,500 spectators, and is still home to the ladies' basketball department of Panathinaikos.
+Located at the Leoforos Alexandras Stadium, the Pavlos and Thanasis Giannakopoulos Indoor Hall holds 1,500 spectators, and is still home to the ladies' basketball department of Panathinaikos.
 Because of its confined environment, the sports hall was named The Tomb of The Indian, after the Fritz Lang feature film The Indian Tomb.
 In the subsequent years, a number of other arenas have arisen in Greece, located mainly in Athens and Thessaloniki.
 In 1966, in Thessaloniki, the Alexandreio Melathron was opened.
 This 5,138-seat arena (can hold up to 7,000 with temporary seating) was for decades home to both of the two arch-rivals Aris and PAOK.

 The Peace and Friendship Stadium (SEF), originally a 17,000 capacity (later reduced to 12,000) multi-purpose hall, opened in Piraeus, Athens in 1985.
 The arena was for the next ten years, the biggest indoor sports hall in Greece, and it hosted events such as the 1987 EuroBasket, the 1994 World Volleyball Championship, the 1995 European Volleyball Championship, the 1998 FIBA World Cup, and the 1999 Olympic Weightlifting World Championship.
 SEF is the home of the Olympiacos men's basketball club.